top of page

 And, according to the National Kidney Foundation, living donors report a boost in self-esteem --- while 9 out of 10 say they would do it again.

-And the good news about living kidney donations gets better because potential donors to Mike who do NOT have blood types O+ or O- can still donate to him through the Paired Donation or Paired Exchange system which unites and then swaps two pairs of living donors and their recipients so that each recipient receives a kidney from the other person.
+Plus, the good news about living kidney donations gets better because potential donors to Mike who do NOT have blood types O+ or O- can still donate to him as Non-Directed Donors or through the Paired Exchange program.

 A Safe Process